 Income and saving responses to tax incentives for private retirement savings

-Many governments offer tax concessions for retirement contributions to boost retirement savings and alleviate the fiscal pressures of population aging.
-In this paper, we show that income responses are crucial for understanding these impacts.
-Using tax-register data, we study large changes in caps on tax-favored contributions to individual retirement accounts in Australia.
+Many governments offer tax concessions for retirement contributions.
+In this paper, we show that income responses are crucial for understanding their effectiveness in raising retirement savings and alleviating the fiscal pressures of population aging.
+Using tax register data, we study large changes in caps on tax-favored contributions to individual retirement accounts in Australia.
 We find that higher caps increase retirement contributions considerably, with around two-thirds of this response financed by increases in earned income.
-The gain in income tax revenue offsets the fiscal loss from higher tax-favored contributions, emphasizing the importance of taking income and labor supply responses into account.
+The resulting gain in income tax revenue offsets the fiscal loss from tax concessions, highlighting the importance of taking income and labor supply responses into account.